We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • One chamber only

-Whether you experience extreme cold or heat, the Exaco Aerobin is built to withstand heavy rain and snow, as well as hot sunlight.
+Whether you experience extreme cold or heat, the Exaco Aerobin is a great option, designed to withstand heavy rain and snow, as well as hot sunlight.
 While testing on a property in Iowa, we especially loved the large size, low maintenance, and durability.
-Over the three months of testing, temperatures ranged from warm to cold with periods of high winds and a few storms, none of which affected the composter.
-Larger branches also fell on it while we were trimming our tree and they didn't leave a scratch.
+Over eight months of testing, temperatures ranged from warm to cold, with periods of high winds and a few storms, none of which affected the composter.
+Larger branches also fell on it while we were trimming our tree, and they didn't leave a scratch.

 We loved how easy it was to add our food scraps and other materials.
 There's no need to even rotate the pile: You simply drop in the food waste and forget about it until it's time to remove the finished compost.
 The insulated walls and lid keep the waste sheltered and don't affect the decomposition process inside the bin.
 Plus, an aeration core ensures a quick breakdown process without the need to turn or rake the decomposing compost.

 We did notice some odor initially, but it faded away as we added more paper scraps and other dry materials.
-The compost began breaking down quickly, and we liked that there was a drainage spigot on the lower side of the composter for collecting compost "tea" for watering plants.
+The compost began breaking down quickly, and we liked that there was a drainage spigot on the lower side of the composter for collecting compost "tea" for watering our indoor plants.
+We've been able to use the compost for a new garden bed, placing it under the opsoil to help the seeds we planted thrive.

-While we've used a dual-chamber, tumbling composter in the past, we love the size this single-chamber unit holds, put to 113 gallons, and have only filled it about halfway so far.
+While we've used a dual-chamber, tumbling composter in the past, we love the size of this single-chamber unit, which holds 113 gallons.
 It doesn't allow you to have piles in different stages, but it's a great option if you have a lot of compost and live in an area that experiences extreme temperatures.

 Dimensions: 47 x 29 x 29 inches | Capacity: 113 gallons | Material: Plastic | Chambers: 1